 The hanging glaciers and the fog added to the beauty.
 The constant rock fall near-by, kept us alert.

-As we walked further, we found ourselves in a stadium made of glacier.
-The only safe point seemed to us was a medium sized boulder buried in snow, which served as a podium.
+As we walked further, we found ourselves in a stadium made of the glaciers.
+The only safe point seemed to us was a medium sized boulder buried in the snow, which served as a podium.

 There was no climbing trail or route.
-Now we were in the base of a bowl shape with steep walls around us and a net of tricky crevasses behind us.
+Now we were in the base of a bowl shape with steep mountains around us and a net of tricky crevasses behind us.

-All of us were left baffled, we tried to find climbing routes, which were not visible at any point.
+All of us were left baffled.
+We tried to scan the climbing routes, which were not visible at any point.
 The on going rock fall near by was adding to the confusion.

 A trek, which was in no way meant to be Technical now seemed very technical.
 And for which none of us was prepared.

-Then Mr Maan Singh Gurung took the initiative and tried to climb the steep point, with no feasible trail.
-As per him that was used to be the actual trail side.
+Then Mr Maan Singh Gurung took the initiative and tried to climb the steep point, which had no feasible trail.
+But as per him that was used to be the actual trail side.

-He climbed with heavy backpack and through hard ice and slippery rocks.
-Managed to reach mid way.
-He removed his backpack and tried to scan alternative trail for us, but all in vain.
+He climbed with the heavy backpack and made way through the hard ice and the slippery rocks.
+Once at the mid point, he removed his backpack and tried to scan alternative trail for us, but all in vain.